Frequently Asked Questions

-The AdaptDx test results are objective and very easy to interpret.
-By looking at a single number on the test report (the Rod Intercept™ or RI), you will be able to determine whether the patient has impaired Dark Adaptation.
+The AdaptDx Pro test results are objective and very easy to interpret.
+By looking at a single number from the test results (the Rod Intercept™ or RI), you will be able to determine whether the patient has impaired dark adaptation.

 1. An RI below 6.5 minutes indicates normal dark adaptation function, consistent with normal retinal function.

 - An RI equal to or above 6.5 minutes indicates impaired dark adaptation, consistent with AMD.

 Do cataracts affect the AdaptDx Pro test results?